anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 </div></figure>

-JavaScript <code>map</code> accepts an array and "map" it into something else. here is a simple example of what <code>map</code> can do:
+JavaScript `map` accepts an array and "map" it into something else. here is a simple example of what `map` can do:

 <pre class="wp-block-code"><code lang="javascript" class="language-javascript line-numbers">const numbersArray = [1, 2, 4, 4, 6, 7];